 I like plum and heirloom tomatoes which I find delightfully sweet.
 However, go for quality and purchase the juicer, sweetest tomatoes even if it is cherry tomatoes, grape tomatoes, etc.

 Seeds included.
 This salad should be a little bit watery (find out the reason below).
 In Greece, cucumber is usually served peeled.
-However, you may leave the skin on or partially peel it, if the skin is thin like an English cucumber.
+However, you may leave the skin on or partially peel it, if the skin is thin like an English or a Persian cucumber.

 It doesn’t matter if you cannot find naturally preserved olives.
 Omit it and enjoy the rest of the ingredients.